jbowes/repl/content/strategies-for-asynchronous-apis.md

 [`Location`][loc] has no defined meaning when used with it.
 However, convention in APIs has landed on using the two together for non-blocking APIs.

-The client can then make requests to the `/v1/jobs` endpoint returned in the `Location` header to get the status of the Cat Bonnet creation.
+The client can then make repeated requests to the `/v1/jobs` endpoint returned in the `Location` header to get the status of the Cat Bonnet creation.

 ```http